FarronF/limerick-council-meetings/meetings/2021/07/15-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 17th June 2021.md

 Councillor Egan requested his motion from the April meeting on Rail Network upgrade be

-forwarded for the Agenda of the next full Council meeting from the District.--- 2
+forwarded for the Agenda of the next full Council meeting from the District.
+---
+2

 2.Service Operations Directorate